-Ok, so those of you that are really perceptive and have advanced Google skills will eventually find out that Guadalajara is ahead of San Francisco by two hours.
+Mexico’s Silicon Valley is the city of Guadalajara.
+Ok, those of you who are perceptive and have advanced Google skills will eventually find out that Guadalajara is ahead of San Francisco by two hours.

-Now that we got that out of our system, let’s talk about how Guadalajara turned into the tech hub of Latin America or, in other words, the Mexican Silicon Valley.
+Now that we got that out of our system let’s talk about how Guadalajara turned into the tech hub of Latin America or, in other words, the Mexican Silicon Valley.

-That being said, up next is a map of how Guadalajara and the US are connected via airplane.
+Here is a map of how Guadalajara and the US are connected via airplane.

 Tech Players in Guadalajara